 Usually the baby will take the shortest rotation into a direct OA position.
 So, a baby entering the pelvis in a ROA (back = front/right) does this:

 Whereas a baby entering the pelvis in an ROP (back = back/right) position does this:

 Of course OP and OA babies may use this turning space to do all kinds of interesting things from turning OA to OP, to rotating all the way around the back of the pelvis to get end up OA.
-The baby will work out the best way to move through his mother – even if we don’t understand it.
+The baby will work out the best way to move through her mother – even if we don’t understand it.

 Being born OP

 Some babies are born in the OP position either because they stay in that position, or because they rotate into that position during labour (from OA).
 Here is a birth of a baby in the OP position and born in the caul:

 Emma Kwasnica also shares some amazing photos of her daughter being born in this position.

 It is difficult enough for a woman with a baby in an OA position to fit prescribed patterns of labour progress.
 A baby who enters the brim in an OP position may not fit quite so snuggly on the cervix and this may lead to:

 - ‘post-dates’ pregancy